Subhadra-Mishra-iub/ghc-rsvp-tracker/DEPLOYMENT_STEPS.md

 2. **Share this link** with recruiters and attendees!

-## 🔄 Updating Your App (After Changes)
+## 🔄 Updating Your Website (After Changes)

-If you make changes to your app:
+If you make changes to your website:

 ```bash
 # Make your code changes